Residual Corrective Diffusion Modeling for Km-scale Atmospheric Downscaling: Supplementary Information

-\section{Supplementary information}
+\section{Supplementary Information}

-\subsection{Our position with respect to existing works}
+\section{Our position with respect to existing works}

-To highlight the novel component of our work we expend our review.
-Table \ref{tab:related_works} above present a shortlist of the most relevant works that preform weather downscaling.
-Some of the successes of previous downscaling works are by preforming state vector inflation as \cite{addison2022machine}, on a relatively larger domain \cite{harris2022generative}, with a large resolution ratio, e.g. \cite{hatanaka2023diffusion, addison2022machine} and downscaling precipitation from tropical cyclones \cite{vosper2023deep}.
-However, most of these related works focus on a single variables per model (note that \cite{leinonen2020stochastic} provided two model each per variable).
-The variables of interest in all these works are related to properties of cloud and precipitation.
-While \cite{vosper2023deep} showed a successful super resolution (recovering 10km from data coarsened to 100km) of tropical cyclone precipitation.
-To the best of our knowledge ML downscaling of tropical cyclones, which requires accounting for different physics, across many channels and channel synthesis was not shown before.
+To highlight the novel component of our work, we provide an expanded review of relevant literature.
+Table \ref{tab:related_works} presents a shortlist of the most relevant works that perform weather downscaling.
+Previous ML downscaling efforts have achieved notable successes in various areas.
+These include state vector inflation as \cite{addison2022machine}, application to large spatial domains \cite{harris2022generative}, achieving a large resolution ratio, e.g. \cite{hatanaka2023diffusion, addison2022machine} and downscaling of precipitation in tropical cyclones \cite{vosper2023deep}.
+It is worth noting, however, that the majority of these studies concentrate on downscaling a single variable per model (note that \cite{leinonen2020stochastic} provided two models, each for a single variable, and is thus listed twice in the table).
+The variables of interest in all these works primarily relate to cloud and precipitation properties. \cite{vosper2023deep} showed a successful super resolution (recovering 10km from data coarsened to 100km) of tropical cyclone precipitation.
+Despite these advancements, to the best of our knowledge ML downscaling that accounts for different physics, across many channels and channel synthesis in a single model was not shown before.

 The combined prediction of selected dynamical, thermodynamical and microphysical (cloud related) variables in concert marks a new capability of such models.
-It utility is demonstrated here by examining coherent structures and how all variables jointly downscaled in a physically consistent manner.
+Its utility is demonstrated here by examining coherent structures and how all variables jointly downscaled in a physically consistent manner.